 The financial adviser to the target company assists the target company board in identifying potential bidders, reviewing any bids received and assessing their fairness, from a financial point of view.
-The target company board generally requests a "fairness opinion" from its financial adviser, and may retain a second financial adviser for this purpose.
+The target company board generally requests a "fairness opinion" from its financial adviser, and may retain a second financial adviser for this purpose, including in situations where the board has determined that the first financial adviser's relationships may present potential conflicts of interest.
 The board of the acquiring company may also request a fairness opinion from its financial adviser in an acquisition of a target company whose size is significant in relation to the size of the acquirer.
 The target company board will take advice from its legal advisers as to its fiduciary duties with respect to reviewing and responding to the offer, and the legal advisers will participate in drafting and negotiating the transaction documentation, together with the acquiring company's legal advisers.

-The parties may also engage accounting firms to assist them in the due diligence review of the other party's business (a due diligence review by the target of the acquiring company's business is customary when the acquiring company is offering its securities as all or a portion of the consideration to the target company's shareholders).
+The parties may also engage accounting firms to assist them in the due diligence review of the other party's business (a due diligence review by the target of the acquiring company's business is customary when the acquiring company is offering its securities as all or a significant portion of the consideration to the target company's shareholders).
 As required by the situation, environmental consultants, employee benefit consultants and other specialists may also be engaged by the parties.
 Legal advisers to the acquiring company and the target company will also provide expert advice as required, in particular in connection with antitrust and other regulatory matters.

-In recent years, the Delaware courts have focused on the conduct of investment banking advisers in M&A transactions, particularly in situations where a financial adviser may have perceived conflicts of interest arising out of relationships with both the target and the acquirer that were not disclosed to its client.
+The conduct of investment banking advisers in M&A transactions is often subject to scrutiny by Delaware courts, particularly in situations where a financial adviser may have perceived conflicts of interest arising out of relationships with both the target and the acquirer that were not disclosed to its client.
 In one notable case, the Delaware Supreme Court upheld the Court of Chancery's finding that a sell-side financial adviser aided and abetted the target board's violation of fiduciary duties by, among other things, failing to disclose conflicts arising from the financial adviser's attempt to be part of the buyer's financing group.
-Given this trend of greater court scrutiny of adviser conduct and conflicts in M&A transactions, the target board should take steps to design a sale process that identifies and mitigates any potential adviser conflicts, and provides appropriate oversight over advisers during a sale process.
+A target board should take steps to design a sale process that identifies and mitigates any potential adviser conflicts, and provides appropriate oversight over advisers during a sale process.